 HOW DO I ORDER SHARPENING SERVICES ONLINE?

 We are pleased to announce that we have expanded our mail-in sharpening territory to include Hawaii, Alaska, and all US territories.
 We will continue to stand by our low flat rate shipping fee; no additional shipping fees will be applied to sharpening orders within these locations.

 HOW SOON WILL I RECEIVE MY SHARPENING ORDER BACK?

-We will ship your sharpening order back to you within three (3) business days from receiving it.
+We will ship your sharpening order back to you within within three to five (3-5) business days from receiving it.
 We understand the importance of fast, reliable service.
-For example, if we receive your package on a Monday, the latest it should be shipped back to you would be Thursday.
-If we receive your package on a Thursday, the latest we should ship the package back to you would be Tuesday because of the weekend.
-Holidays when the mail does not run are not counted as business days as we usually ship your packages back to you via USPS.
+For example, if we receive your package on a Monday, the latest it should be shipped back to you would be the following Monday due to the weekend.
+Holidays when the mail does not run are also not counted as business days as we usually ship your packages back to you via USPS.
 Occasionally, we encounter circumstances that make it difficult to meet these guidelines, but they are rare exception to the rule and would only add an additional day or two.

 HOW FAR DOES WILLSHARPEN.COM SHIP?

 We ship to all the continental United States.
 However, we have expanded our shipping area on sharpening and clipper repairs ONLY to include Alaska, Hawaii and all US territories.
 If you live in the additional areas and would like us to consider shipping you storefront merchandise, please contact our email@example.com before placing your order.
 All items will be determined individually as manufacturer's policy and costs allow.